younesveisi1374/Cinematicket.project/README.md

 - `users.py`: Defines the `User` class and essential functionalities.
 - `test_main.py`: A unit test file for testing the functionality of `main.py`.
 - `mydatabase.db`: SQLite3 database for data storage.
+- `CinemaTicket.exe` : is the standalone executable file for CinemaTicket project.

 ### `main.py`